 To appeal to a wide variety of Banff visitors, these popular Banff hiking trails have been groomed to remove large rocks and tree roots making it easy to hike in your everyday shoes.

-If you are looking for hikes you can do in your normal shoes, why not start with these easy hikes in Banff National Park.
+If you are looking for hikes you can do in your everyday shoes, why not start with these easy hikes in Banff National Park.

 A good pair of hiking shoes is the best bet for most hikers in Banff.
 The best hiking shoes are lightweight, waterproof and have grips made for hiking in Banff’s mountainous hiking terrain.
 Due to their comfort and versatility, I estimate that we wear hiking shoes on over 70% of our Banff hikes.